Six Tips to help Nail the Interview

 - Be on time and dress professionally.
 This seems like a no-brainer, but I hear stories of these being neglected at all levels.
 Give yourself adequate time to find where you need to be, and be sure to have the phone number of someone there in case you get lost.
 When it comes to clothes, a shirt and tie are a minimum.
 And, please, do not wear tennis shoes…

 - Have your resume and other documents prepared and in a folder or portfolio.
 Bring several copies of your resume and cover letter on quality paper, and any additional pieces you may want to share (a completed project, publication, advertisement, etc.).
-Just be sure never to share anything proprietary to a previous employer.
+Just be sure never to share anything proprietary with a previous employer.

 - Present yourself confidently and be honest in your responses.
-Experienced interviewers have a good ear for candidates saying what they think sounds good instead of being genuine, so frame your answers professionally and truthfully!
+Experienced interviewers have a good ear for candidates, saying what they think sounds good instead of genuine, so frame your answers professionally and truthfully!
 The interviewer is looking to see if you are a good fit, and you are doing yourself no favors by convincing them of anything contrary to reality.

 - Ask questions!
 The term “interview” means the conversation should go both directions.
 Use the knowledge deduced from your research about them to ask educated and relevant questions.
 Inquire about their approach to a challenge in the industry, how they train new hires, what makes a candidate succeed in the role you are interviewing for, etc.

 - Ask for what you want.
 It may or may not present itself in the interview, but know what you want when discussing a compensation package.
 As with any negotiation, have a range in mind you are comfortable with before you have that conversation.
 Do not accept something which you are unhappy with, as it is unlikely you can do much to change it once you are employed.